nuxt-community/firebase-module/README.md

 ## Advanced Setup

-We advice you to setup nuxt-fire less "quick" by e.g. use the `useOnly` option and more.
+We advice you to setup nuxt-fire not that quickly by e.g. considerung using the `useOnly` option and others.
 Follow the documentation below:

 📖 [**Read Documentation**](https://nuxtfire.netlify.com/)